wikimedia/search-extra/docs/icu_token_repair.md

-The ICU Tokenizer generally uses IBM's [UScript](https://unicode-org.github.io/icu-docs/apidoc/dev/icu4j/com/ibm/icu/lang/UScript.html) library for ScriptAttribute label strings, and these are generally what is shown in the `explain` output of the Elasticsearch `_analyze` endpoint.
+The ICU Tokenizer generally uses IBM's [UScript](https://unicode-org.github.io/icu-docs/apidoc/dev/icu4j/com/ibm/icu/lang/UScript.html) library for ScriptAttribute label strings, and these are generally what is shown in the `explain` output of the OpenSearch `_analyze` endpoint.
 Note that multi-word names have underscores rather than spaces, as in `Canadian_Aboriginal`.
 Using invalid names with the `allow_scripts` parameter will cause an error.